salmagouda/data-engineering-capstone/README.md

 ### Data Lake

-set using terraform to be used in the pipeline.
+set using terraform to be used in the pipeline as data storage.

 ![alt text](<gc gcs_data_lake.jpg>)

 ### Data Warehouse

-set using terraform to be used in the pipeline.
+set using terraform to be used in the pipeline for data analytics.

 ![alt text](<gc gbq_dw.jpg>)